teher0094/osTicket-Exploration/README.md

 - In the Americorp osTicket system, the agent structure consists of 12 members, including 2 admins, 5 team leads and 5 junior technicians.
 Each agent had varying levels of access and capabilities tailored to their roles.

 **Agent Roles and Abilities:**
-- Tier 1 Agents: Assigned to handle general inquiries and basic troubleshooting.
+- Tier 1 Agents are assigned to handle general inquiries and basic troubleshooting.
 Their abilities encompass creating tickets, closing tickets, reassigning them to the appropriate department or agent, and editing tickets by adding comments or updates to the ticket thread.
-- Tier 2 Agents: Equipped with more advanced capabilities, Tier 2 agents possess all the abilities of Tier 1 with the additional capabilities of deleting tickets and editing thread items created by other agents.
+- Tier 2 Agents are equipped with more advanced capabilities.
+Tier 2 agents possess all the abilities of Tier 1 with the additional capabilities of deleting tickets and editing thread items created by other agents.

 - Junior technicians who are responsible for the fundamental aspects of ticket management has Tier 1 abilities.
 Team leads have Tier 2 abilities for better oversight and ticket management.
 - The Admins also have Tier 2 abilities along with special Extended Access.
 This Extended Access allows them to view and manage tickets across all departments, a capability not available to other agents.
 Admins oversees the entire ticketing operation, perform system configuration, ensure smooth workflow across departments, and intervene in situations that require higher-level attention or system-wide changes.